tackaberry/tackaberry/README.md

+Engineering leader.
+I believe in mission-driven technologies that make a positive impact and support real climate progress.🌲

 🔭 I’m currently working on cloud sustainability, software engineering solutions for the climate tech or climate adaptation.

 🌱 I’m currently learning more about IoT and building performance, energy transition, cleantech - all at the intersection of data and software.